wp-plugins/woocommerce-product-faqs/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Visit WooCommerce -> Settings -> FAQs to manage the settings of the plugin
 4. Upon *uninstallation (deletion)* of this plugin, this plugin will delete its settings, but not the questions in the database

+= The process is as follows: =
+1. A user will visit the single product page.
+2. They can click the "FAQs" tab, and view other questions, along with a question form.
+3. They may submit the form, pending all required information is submitted.
+4. You will receive an email with the product, question, and a link to administer the question.
+5. If you desire, you can click the 'Approve' link for that question (which just publishes it).
+6. After approving it, you can click 'View', to view it on the front-end.
+7. From the front-end, you may click that question to expand it and reply to it.
+8. Once you have replied to a question, the asker will receive an email with a link to that product's page/faq tab.

 == Frequently Asked Questions ==